 - Answers – Number of respondents who have started the survey

 - Answers % – Percentage of respondents that have participated in the survey compared to all invited

-- Response time (Median) – Median of time it took all respondents to complete the survey
+- Response time (Median) – Median time it took all respondents to complete the survey

-Below that you will find the different tools at our disposal when working with the result.
-This toolbar will also follow you if you scroll down to view the result so that you will not have to scroll back to the top to use any of the functions.
+Below that, you will find the different tools available to you when working with the results.
+This toolbar will follow you as you scroll up and down the page, so it should always be visible.
+You will not have to scroll back to the top to use any of the functions.

-- Filter – Filter your result on different time periods, for example a certain month, week or 5 day period.
-You can also view your different series you have created, or remove existing filters from this menu.
+- Filter: Filter your result by different time periods, for example a certain month, week or 5 day period.
+You can also view the different series you have created, or remove existing filters from this menu.

-- Add Series – Click “Add series”to add additional columns to your results to work on comparing your results based on various queries and response options in the survey (You can read more about our “Add series” and cross tabulation functions here).
+- Add Series: Click “Add series” to add additional columns to your results and work on comparing them based on various queries and response options in the survey (you can read more about our “Add series” and cross tabulation functions here).

-- Presentation – Click this to enter a presentation mode of your survey results in your browser.
-A great way to display the results immediately, without having to export any data!
+- Presentation: Click here to enter presentation mode of your survey results in your browser.
+This is a great way to display the results immediately, without having to export any data!